Enterprise Resource Management

-Despite this, many companies don’t make the switch when they really should.
-Sure, Excel is familiar and simple, but there are a host of problems that come with relying on it.
+Unfortunately, many companies don’t make the switch when they really should.
+Sure, Excel is familiar and simple, but there are a host of problems that come with it.
 First of all, spreadsheets tend not to be safeguarded from human stupidity, so errors in spreadsheets are widespread.
 According to a report from the University of Hawaii, 88% of spreadsheets contain errors.
 Evidence of this pandemic of mistakes has been recreated elsewhere; Coopers and Lybrand found that 90% of all spreadsheets with 150 rows or more held errors.
 In a sample of 22 spreadsheets, KPMG found errors in 91% of them.

-This is especially alarming when you consider that, according to Microsoft, there are almost a billion Office users, and that Excel is used for almost half of all financial reports.
-These mistakes don’t just lead to miscalculations in budgets and inaccurate balance sheets, but can lead to poor financial decision making.
-In the JPMorgan ‘London Whale’ trading scandal, a badly constructed spreadsheet was cited as contributing to their $6 billion trading loss.
-This problem is so prevalent that groups such as the European Spreadsheet Risks Interest Group have been founded to try to prevent these kinds of mistakes.
+This is especially alarming when you consider that, according to Microsoft, there are almost a billion Office users worldwide, and that Excel is still used for almost half of all financial reports in 2019.
+These mistakes don’t just lead to miscalculations in budgets and inaccurate balance sheets, but it can also lead to poor financial decision making.
+In the J.P Morgan London Whale trading scandal, a badly constructed spreadsheet was cited as contributing to their $6 billion trading loss.
+This problem is so prevalent that groups such as the European Spreadsheet Risk Interest Group have been founded to prevent these kinds of mistakes.

 This isn’t to mention the lack of efficiency that stubbornly enduring Excel brings.
 If you’re writing all of your quotes in Excel, then you probably have to manually create sales orders from these quotes.
 Each report has to be created sheet by sheet, and the only way your inventory can be managed is if someone goes in and manually updates your information every single time.
 The problem with spreadsheets is that they’re isolated from the rest of the organisation, which makes it difficult to collaborate.
 Data can’t be easily incorporated into the system, and when it is, there is still the risk of the double entry of data, distorting results.
-Using a program like Excel also runs the risk of losing files by accidentally deleting them or the system crashing.
+Using a program like Excel also runs the risk of losing files by accidentally deleting them or by the system crashing.

 Why should I consider switching from Excel to ERP?